Prince of Persia (1989 video game): Gameplay

-The Super NES remake allows the players to save themselves after time is out, to get the game over at the end without the princess saved.

-There are three types of traps that the player must bypass: Spike traps, deep pits (three or more levels deep) and guillotines.
+There are three types of traps that the player must bypass: spike traps, deep pits (three or more stories deep) and guillotines.
 Getting caught or falling into each results in the instant death of the protagonist.
 In addition, there are gates that can be raised for a short period of time by having the protagonist stand on the activation trigger.
 The player must pass through the gates while they are still open, avoiding locking triggers.
 Sometimes, there are various traps between an unlock trigger and a gate.

 Hostile swordsmen (Jaffar and his guards) are yet another obstacle.
-The player obtains a sword in the first stage, which they can use to fight these adversaries.
+The player obtains a sword in level 1, which they can use to fight these adversaries.
 The protagonist's sword maneuvers are as follows: advance, back off, slash, parry, or a combined parry-then-slash attack.
 Enemy swordsmen also have a health indicator similar to that of the protagonist.
 Killing them involves slashing them until their health indicator is depleted or by pushing them into traps while fighting.

-In stage three a skeletal swordsman comes to life and does battle with the protagonist.
-The skeleton cannot be killed with the sword, but can be defeated by being dropped into one of the pits.
+In level 3 a skeletal swordsman comes to life and does battle with the protagonist.
+The skeleton cannot be killed with the sword, but it can be defeated by being dropped into one of the pits.

-A unique trap encountered in stage four, which serves as a plot device, is a magic mirror, whose appearance is followed by an ominous leitmotif.
+A unique trap encountered in level 4, which serves as a plot device, is a magic mirror, whose appearance is followed by an ominous leitmotif.
 The protagonist is forced to jump through this mirror upon which his doppelganger emerges from the other side, draining the protagonist's health to one.
-This apparition later hinders the protagonist by stealing a potion and throwing him into a dungeon.
+This apparition later hinders the protagonist by stealing a potion in level 5 and throwing him from level 6 into a dungeon in level 7.

+In level 8, the protagonist becomes trapped behind a gate before he can reach the exit.
+In this level the Princess sends a white mouse to trigger the gate open again, allowing him to proceed to level 9.

+In level 12 the protagonist faces his shadow doppelgänger.
 The protagonist cannot kill this apparition as they share lives; any damage inflicted upon one also hurts the other.
 Therefore, the protagonist must merge with his doppelganger.

-In stage eight, the protagonist becomes trapped behind a gate before he can reach the exit.
-In this stage the Princess sends a white mouse to trigger the gate open again, allowing him to proceed to the next level.

-In stage twelve protagonist faces his shadow doppelgänger.
-Once they have merged, the player can run across an invisible bridge to a new area, where they battle Jaffar (once the final checkpoint is reached, the player will no longer get a game over screen even if time runs out, except if the player dies after the timeout).
+Once they have merged, the player can run across an invisible bridge to a new area, where they battle Jaffar.
+Once the final checkpoint is reached, the player will no longer get a game over screen even if time runs out.
+(See below.)
 Once Jaffar is defeated, his spell is broken and the Princess can be saved.
 In addition, the in-game timer is stopped at the moment of Jaffar's death, and the time remaining will appear on the high scores.